Missouri Federal Criminal Defense Attorneys

 Oberheiden, P.C. brings many special traits and a unique background often referenced by clients that seek us out after they learn they must take on powerful federal authorities.
 Some of the key factors that lead clients to choose us include:

 Proven Success in Criminal Cases: While many law firms laud their success and experience in federal court, we can site hard data demonstrating our preeminence.
 We have successfully represented clients in federal criminal cases across two thirds of all U.S. states, including Missouri.
-Our clients know we do not shy away from trial because we have represented clients in over 500 criminal trials.
+Our clients know we do not shy away from trial because we have represented clients in many criminal trials.
 We have repeatedly convinced prosecutors not to move forward or to dismiss returned grand jury indictments.

 Thorough Knowledge of Federal Court: We have effectively represented clients in internal investigations, audits, federal investigations, and against federal indictments.
 Our attorneys have defended hundreds of clients who have received grand jury subpoenas and handled more than 1,000 federal criminal cases.
 Nick Oberheiden regularly appears on Missouri media stations because of his reputation as a federal lawyer.
 He also is the author of widely published books and articles regarding these issues.